remotesensorDJB/uas_mission_operations/PITCHME.md

 #### the plan
 - The Big Picture: Guiding Principles
 - Study Area Reconnaissance: Know B4 U Go!
-- Designing the Mission Plan: Match the application
+- Mission Plan Design: Match the application
 - The Day Of: Checking the boxes
 - Aeronautical Decision Making: Cool heads prevail
 - If It All Goes South: Accident Procedures